-Personal // BORN IN SHADY GROVE, MARYLAND AND RAISED IN ALEXANDRIA, VIRGINIA (a hop between DC's Red and Yellow Lines!), I grew up as a child of Việt Nam refugees and wartime Naval Veteran.
-From the Lincolnia neighborhood and Justice H.S. (formerly Jeb Stuart), I wandered to Johns Hopkins in Baltimore, Eastern Virginia Medical School/Old Dominion in Norfolk, and the Navy-Marine Corps Public Health Center in Portsmouth.
-I eventually left the East Coast and found my way to Minnesota for graduate school in 2013--and I haven't left!
-Rather, I've moved farther north (well, 2 hours) to a colder winter, from UMN's Minneapolis campus to Duluth; nonetheless, I savor the opportunity to take in the four unique seasons as well as the daily and seasonal shifts of Lake Superior's vastness outside my window.
+Born in Shady Grove, Maryland and raised in Alexandria, Virginia (a hop between DC's Red and Yellow Lines), I grew up as a child of Việt Nam refugees and wartime Naval Veteran.
+From the Lincolnia neighborhood and Justice High (name upd.
+'18; link goes to a former teacher's book!), I wandered to Johns Hopkins in Baltimore, Eastern Virginia Medical School/Old Dominion in Norfolk, and the Navy-Marine Corps Public Health Center in Portsmouth.
+I eventually left the East Coast and found my way to Minnesota for graduate school in 2013—and I haven't left.
+Rather, I've moved farther north (well, 2 hours) to a colder winter, from UMN's Minneapolis campus to Duluth; nonetheless, I savor the opportunity to take in the four unique seasons as well as the daily and seasonal shifts of Gitchi Gami/Lake Superior's vastness outside my window.
 I've slowly gotten acquainted with Midwest culture and have fallen in love with all the natural landscapes and weaves of wildlife & city life offered by the Land of 10,000 Lakes.

-Professional // BEFORE ENTERING THE FIELD OF PSYCHOLOGY, I had postbaccalaureate stints in teaching high school algebra, training as a Registered Yoga Teacher, and working in the fields of community and environmental health, public health, and epidemiology.
-At some point, I realized that the values of inclusivity and curiosity that drive me could themselves be a career--and a great one, at that.
-Service as a counseling psychologist and professor is seriously the best combination of everything the third-grade version of me wanted to be "when I grew up": an author, a teacher, a doctor, and a detective.
+Before entering the field of psychology, I had postbaccalaureate stints in teaching high school remedial algebra, training as a Registered Yoga Teacher, and working in the fields of community and environmental health, public health, and epidemiology.
+At some point, I realized that the values of inclusivity and curiosity that drive me could themselves be a career—and a great one, at that.
+Service as a counseling psychologist and professor is the best combination of everything the third-grade version of me wanted to be "when I grew up": an author, a teacher, a doctor, and a detective.
 Career-wise, I couldn't ask for more.

-“Maybe, in the long run, my widely divergent activities and those of my students have created better chances of survival--like dandelions, not little cultivated plants in a garden.” -Carolyn Attneave, PhD
+“Maybe, in the long run, my widely divergent activities and those of my students have created better chances of survival—like dandelions, not little cultivated plants in a garden.” -Carolyn Attneave, PhD